ABOUT ME

 My professional Life

-For over 20 years, I thrived behind the chair as a hairstylist, educator, and salon owner.
-I taught at institutions like AVEDA and Paul Mitchell, and eventually opened my own trauma-informed, LGBTQ+ centered salon.
-I quickly realized I wasn’t just doing hair.
-I was holding sacred space.
-Clients came for a cut but stayed for the healing, the conversations, the release.
-(Let’s be real: hairstylists are often the unofficial therapists.)
+Before hypnotherapy, I spent more than 20 years in the beauty industry as a hairstylist, educator, and salon owner.
+I taught at AVEDA and Paul Mitchell and eventually opened my own trauma-informed, LGBTQ+ centered salon.
+Somewhere along the way I realized I wasn't just doing hair.
+Clients came for a cut and stayed for the conversations, the release, the healing.
+Hairstylists are often the unofficial therapists, and two decades behind the chair taught me what no classroom could: people reveal their inner world when they feel safe, seen, and unhurried.

 My Personal Story